Cecildt/node-typescript-template/README.md

 You can remove all compiled JavaScript and source maps by running the following:

 ````
-gulp clean-ts
+gulp clean-build
 ````

-When developing you can run the following.
-This will monitor any changes to TypeScript and handlebars files (used as the MVC view engine in the Node.js application).
-If any changes are detected it will automatically do the following things:
+When developing you can run the following Gulp tasks.

 - **Lint all TypeScript** (gulp task **lint-ts**)
     - This will check all TypeScript to ensure it meets the coding style rules defined in the [tslint.json](tslint.json) file.